mugiseyebrows/ansible-role-openvpn/README.md

     revoked: []
 ```

 To issue and revoke certificates edit parameters and rerun playbook.
-Issued certificates will be downloaded into current directory.
+Issued certificates will be downloaded into playbook directory.

 License
 -------